Mobile Computing Outlook For 2003.

 that are already on the table is somewhat lukewarm. .

-- Convergence is taking place in every sector – devices, networks
+- Convergence is necessary in every sector – devices, networks

-- First half of 2002 will witness continuous caution in capital
+- 2003 will continue to witness continuous caution in capital

-see upward movement in demand and increased spending.
+see significant upward movement in demand and increased spending.

 Wide Area Wireless Network Infrastructure Scene